-Individual members of the congregation who share a strong concern about a specific issue of justice or means of service may apply to the Ministry of Outreach, Mission & Service (OMS) to organize what is known as a Ministry Team.
+Individual members of the congregation who share a strong concern about a specific issue of justice or means of service may apply to the Ministry of Justice & Service (J&S) to organize what is known as a Ministry Team.
 Such efforts are in keeping with a long tradition of social action in the United Church of Christ.
 The group may plan to pursue a specific activity, to advocate for a position, or to address a particular need; the focus may be local or global, the circumstance temporary or longer term.
-Whatever the case, once approved, OMS offers continuing institutional support and guidance.
+Whatever the case, once approved, J&S offers continuing institutional support and guidance.

 Cellar Thrift Shop